haddasbronfman/cloudland-otel-workshop/README.md

     @opentelemetry/resources
     ```

-2. Run `node --require ./src/tracer.js src/app.js`
+2. Run `node --require ./src/tracer.js src/app.js`.
+The app will run together with the tracer we created!
 3. Choose a city and go to `http://localhost:3000/proxy/:city` (e.g. berlin, dublin, jerusalem, etc.)
 4. Verify that you get an answer from the express server.
 5. Now we want to see the traces that were produced because of this action!